GoogleChrome/OriginTrials/developer-guide.md

   - Subdomains do not apply to IP addresses.
 Tokens issued for IP addresses will only allow exact matching on origin, as before.
   - You can request a subdomain token by filling out the appropriate field on the trial signup form.
 ### 14. Are there different types of trials?
-  - Yes, we've starting using the origin trial infrastructure and console to allow developers to temporarily control Chrome's behavior in different ways.
+  - Yes, we've started using the origin trial infrastructure and console to allow developers to temporarily control Chrome's behavior in different ways.
 For example, to register for a [temporary extension to Web Components V0 deprecation](https://developers.chrome.com/origintrials/#/view_trial/2431943798780067841).
 We're also planning to have trials to allow developers to opt-in or opt-out of some Chrome interventions (especially those based on heuristics).
 Some aspects of these trials may be different, such as the expiry period for tokens.
 However, all types of trials will be limited in duration - this is not meant as a new mechanism for permanent configuration.
 ### 15. Can I provide multiple tokens on a page?
   - Yes, you can provide multiple tokens for a given page.
 Only one valid token is required to enable a trial, any other invalid tokens or non-matching tokens are ignored.
 You may want to provide multiple tokens if the same page is served to different origins (e.g. example.com, example.ca, etc.).
 You can add multiple tokens in different ways:
     - Add multiple \<meta\> tags to the page, where each tag contains a single token.